Summer Sunday Services

-We are holding services inside our beautiful meetinghouse at 8:30 and 10:00 am with COVID-safety protocols in place, including mandatory masks and spacing between pews.
+We are holding services inside our beautiful meetinghouse at 9:00 am with relaxed COVID-safety protocols in place.
+Masks are optional for those fully vaccinated and advance sign-up is not required.
 Learn more about coming to church in person, and what we are doing to help protect your health and safety.
-Attendance is capped at 50, so please sign up to reserve a seat.

-Livestream link!
-Our 10:00 am Sunday Services will be livestreamed via LocalLive each week.
+Our 9:00 am Sunday Services will be livestreamed via LocalLive each week.
 You are always welcome to participate “remotely” from wherever you are!
 You can watch live and replay the services.

 We hope you have been able to join our church family for some of the in-person and online events that our amazing team of clergy and volunteers put together.
 In case you missed anything, our special events and previous services are are available to stream.
 We invite you to view them and follow our video collection here.

 December 24 Christmas Eve Candlelight Service & Music

 Because of the tremendous progress we have made in reducing COVID infections in Darien and Connecticut, we are relaxing our protocols for Sunday worship.
 Masks – If you have been fully vaccinated (i.e., if it’s been more than two weeks since you received your final dose of your COVID vaccine) then you are not required to wear a... read more

 Statement on the Pride Flag